Mitch Rose, Dojo Leader, nidan (2nd degree black belt)

 Vincent joined Shotokan Karate of America in 1989 as a student of Dominic Pizoli at the Downtown Sports Club and East Bank Club of Chicago.
 A pelvic hernia forced Vincent to take a break from practice from 2005 to 2015.
 He is now back into practice where he left off, and has one of the strongest spirits in the group.
 He is looking forward to continuing his journey of having karate as “a way of life”.
 Outside of practice, Vincent is an Industrial Designer, with a B.S. in Industrial Design from Institute of Design, Illinois Institute of Technology.

-Andrew Mauer-Oats, shodan (1st degree black belt)
+Andrew Mauer-Oats, nidan (2nd degree black belt)

 Andrew began practicing karate after graduating from college, and fell in love with it.
 When he is not practicing karate, he is a high school teacher of math and computer science.
 The thing he finds most amazing about practicing with Shotokan Karate of America is the generosity of the seniors – year in and year out, always patiently offering suggestions to improve.
+Andrew was awarded the rank of nidan in June of 2019.

 Khanda Schuler, shodan (1st degree black belt)